 Phase One of the construction began in October 2022 with the demolition of Harrison House and the construction of a new building in its place.
 Initially, and in preparation for Phase Two, the new building is designed to temporarily hold over 75% of Upper School classes, and those classrooms, along with a technologically advanced temporary “learning village” will provide a larger and upgraded learning environment for our current students.
 The Advancement Department temporarily relocated to The Commons to accommodate this construction.

 Two additional projects in Phase One commenced later in the fall of 2022.
-The Doggett Gym will be repurposed as the new central plant and an improved facility for information technology.
-The two tennis courts adjacent to the Fondren Gym will be replaced by a two-story fieldhouse that will be more than double the size of the existing Doggett Gym and offer a more flexible and multi-use space for physical education and athletics.
-This building is scheduled to be completed in December 2023.
+The Doggett Gym was repurposed as the new central plant and an improved facility for information technology.
+The two tennis courts adjacent to the Fondren Gym were replaced by a two-story, 35,907 square foot fieldhouse that is more than double the size of the former Doggett Gym and now offers a more flexible and multi-use space for physical education and athletics.
+This building was completed in January 2024.

 The centerpiece of Phase Two, which began in fall 2023, is the demolition and removal of the Upper School and the construction of an innovative two-story new Upper School in its current location.
 Once the new Upper School construction is finished, which we project will be in August 2025, Upper School classes will move into the new building.
 This will make way for the new structure on the Harrison House site to be reconfigured.
 This reconfiguration will expand space for Lower School classes and student support programs on the first floor as well as consolidate several all-school administrative offices on the second floor.
 In addition, the final phase of the project includes the repurposing of some of the Student Life Building to new visual and performing arts spaces.